n-p-soft/bsdsum/README.md

         cat data | bsdsum -a sha256

-  - store the SHA256:2 split digest of file 'data' into 'data.dg' (the 'cat' method as above will not work for split digests, as the length of the input data must be known):
+  - store the SHA256:2 split digest of file 'data' into 'data.dg' (the 'cat' method above will not work for split digests, as the length of the input data must be known):

         bsdsum -a sha256:2 -o data.dg data